Morphology in Flowering Plants

 • Flower: Bisexual, actinomorphic

-• Calyx: Five sepals, united, persistent; valvate aestivation
+• Calyx: 5 sepals, united, persistent; valvate aestivation

 • Gynoecium: Bicarpellary, syncarpous; superior ovary, bilocular, many ovules; axile placentation